SimonUlm/Parallel_FEM_Project/README.md

 1. Serial CG solver for 1 - 7x refinement
 2. Parallel CG solver with 6 processors for 1 - 7x refinement on one machine
-3. Parallel CG solver with 48 processors for 1 - 7x refinement on hosts
+3. Parallel CG solver with 24 processors for 1 - 7x refinement on hosts

+If no case is given the default file 'main_parallel.cpp' is executed.

 For compilation call make like so: